contentql/pin-hcms/README.md

    `git commit -m "name of your commit"`
 3. then navigate to `root` of the repo and add the remote to our commit `git submodule update --remote --merge`

+# Note

+Always ensure both remote submodules and our repo was in sync